Sanket2307/-File-Integrity-Monitoring-FIM-System/README.md

 The File Integrity Monitoring (FIM) System is a cybersecurity tool designed to detect unauthorized changes to critical files and directories.
 It works by creating a secure baseline of file hashes and continuously comparing them to identify modifications, deletions, or new file additions.

-This project demonstrates practical implementation of integrity assurance, a core pillar of information security.
+This project demonstrates the practical implementation of integrity assurance, a core pillar of information security.

 🎯 Objectives